ukiwsz27/ethstaker/faq.md

 See a detailed explanation here: [How does my validator earn ETH?](rewards/chain-rewards.md)

+## Should I set a withdrawal address when setting up my solo staking validator?

+Setting a withdrawal address when creating your validator keys can be useful as you won't need to set it again when withdrawals are enabled.

+The [Staking Deposit CLI](staking-glossary.md#staking-deposit-cli) can set a withdrawal address during deposit json creation.
+If a user opts not to do this - usually simply by omission - then it sets the hash of the withdrawal pub key instead.
+Sometime in the future - possibly with Shanghai/Capella hard fork - there will be a tool that takes the mnemonic and signs a message to effect a one-time change from v0 credentials - withdrawal key - to v1 credentials: Withdrawal address.

+And that’s it.
+Once your validator uses v1 credentials the withdrawal address is fixed and can’t be changed.
+In the current design, skimming is automatic, and so are full withdrawals: Full withdrawal just happens after exit is completed.

+A tool to export the withdrawal key will likely not be created, and it’d also not be very useful.
+You need the withdrawal key at most twice:

+- Once to generate the signing key (only if no withdrawal address was set at that time).
+- Once more to sign a message to set one.

+In both cases the key can be generated inside the CLI tool, be used for its purpose, and then be discarded again without ever being written to disk.

+However, there are some cases to be aware of that make it beneficial to **not** set a withdrawal address at the start:

+- If you plan to migrate your validator to a pool e.g. (Rocketpool) in the future, then you won't be able to perform this migration if you set a [withdrawal address](staking-glossary.md#withdrawal-address) when you created your validator keys.
+You would have to wait for withdrawals to be enabled, potentially wait in the withdrawal queue, then re-stake your ETH, potentially waiting in the activation queue as well!

 ## What happens if I lose my validator keys?

 If there's a catastrophic failure of your validator and you lose your validator keys, don't panic!
 These can be easily recovered as long as you still have your [validator seed phrase / mnemonic](staking-glossary.md#validator-seed-phrase).
 Simply follow the same steps you used when you first generated your validator keys, and install them on a new validator machine.